u1-liquid/openpollslack-i18n/README.md

 - Customizeable UI (Order, Show/Hide Element you don't want to make it cleaner)
 - UI Language, Multiple language support
 - Separate configuation for each Slack team.
+- Better error handling that may crash the server

 (Please see detail below)